obscurefreeman/of-gamebox-wiki/docs/entity.md

 OFMGCustomExtensions["Your Entity"] = {
     ["Type"] = "Entity",--Its type is entity.
     ["Info"] = "your_entity",--Fill in the name of your entity.
-    ["Compatible"] = true,--Is it compatible with Gmod without CEF installed?
-}
 ```

 ## Write entity code